-I have a yummy cookie recipe for you today.
-Chinese Almond Cookies are delish and easy to make, plus since they bake up flat, they can be easily stacked in a bag or box, making them easy to give as gifts.
+I have a cookie recipe for you today.
+Chinese Almond Cookies are delish and easy to make, plus since they bake up flat, they can be easily stacked in a bag or box, making them easy to give for Christmas gift giving.

 Around this time every year I search for new Christmas cookies to make and give.
 Over the past 10 + years I have been going to an annual holiday cookie exchange that my friend hosts.
 One winner was Pecan Cherry Cookies.
 Another were what I called The Easiest Christmas Cookies I Ever Made.